svenvc/blog/2025-09-17-http-client-settings.md

       yourself
  ```

-This code adds specific controls of the timeout, the numberOfRetries and the retryDelay, with the goal of overcoming slowdowns due to the client side, the server side or the network - in the hope that these were transient problems.
+This code adds specific controls of the `timeout`, the `numberOfRetries` and the `retryDelay`, with the goal of overcoming slowdowns coming from either the client side, the server side or the network - in the hope that these were transient problems.

 Often you use an HTTP client to interact with a JSON REST api.
-Luckily, the option forJsonREST helps us to set up things.
+The option `forJsonREST` helps us to set up things with one message send.
 Here is how you use it against a service that echoes your GET request as a JSON structure.

 ```smalltalk
 ZnClient new